pierreDev33/crawler.ninja/README.md

  * More & more plugins (in progress)
  * Use Riak as default persistence layer/Crawler Store
  * Multicore architecture and/or micro service architecture for plugins that requires a lot of CPU usage
- * CLI for extracting data from the Crawl Store
+ * CLI for extracting data from the Crawl DB
  * Build UI : dashboards, view project data, ...